Ascentroid/Ascentroid/README.md

 <br/>

-##### Built-In Editor UE4 Mesh Plugins - <i>highly recommended!</i>
+##### Built-In Editor UE Mesh Plugins - <i>highly recommended!</i>

-UE4 has a few plugins included (free!) you can enable which will allow you to work with 3D meshes directly in the editor.
+UE has a few plugins included (free!) you can enable which will allow you to work with 3D meshes directly in the editor.
 Just go to Edit -> Plugins and enable them:

 ![Imgur](https://i.imgur.com/5nxvjrM.png)

 ![Imgur](https://i.imgur.com/apsfsvk.png)

-Here are some tutorial videos on how to use some of these free UE4 plugins:
+Here are some tutorial videos on how to use some of these free UE plugins:

 * https://www.youtube.com/watch?v=7Ff0zZcHmaU
 * https://www.youtube.com/watch?v=P75oIsxrYlY